darrinsden/highspot/README.md

 	investigated passing the results to a new page.
 		I didnt like that one though and rejected after a bit

 Am not spending a super amount of time with design, as the functionality is more important on this.

-And used to working with a designer on it, it becomes wasted work as the designs dont align.
+And since I am used to working with a designer on the look, it becomes wasted work as the designs dont align.

 As colors are so very much an opinion, I tend to keep things in greyscales at first.

 Uploading to github took the longest time though.  as I had some stray existing .git files in directories that were not getting added to the repo

+Had a bug with the search when the api returned a small amount of data, but fixed that this morning

 - - - -